 58. Are Whale Sharks Carnivores

-- Carnivores are animals who consume meat or flesh of other animals as a source of energy and nutrients.
+- Carnivores are animals who consume meat or the flesh of other animals as a source of energy and nutrients.

 - Whale Sharks are filter-feeders of plankton – living organisms or their eggs or larvae.